Jesse2360/Team-ProfileGenerator/README.md

 <br />

 # Installation
 You would need to run  *npm install*  in your command line
 <br />

 # Usage
-After running *npm install* and installing the modules needed, now you can run *node index.js* to be prompted with the questions.
+After running  *npm install*  and installing the modules needed,<br />
+now you can run  *node index.js*  to be prompted with the questions.
 <br />

 # Built with: <br />